-- 24. To determine which provisions of the Relevant Codes are applicable, they must be considered in light of column 2 of table 1.6.1 and the BA19. - 25.
-To the extent provisions of the Relevant codes are qualitative statements and quantifiable standards for matters provided for under performance criteria 4 and 8 under QDC MP1.2 they form part of the building assessment provisions20. - 26.
-The BA building work is assessable against the provisions prescribed under section 30 of the BA and including the above provisions of the Relevant codes.21 - 27.
-Unlike section 20 of the BA, in order for the development to be assessable it is only necessary to find a head of power which identifies the particular SPA building work as assessable development.22 - 28.
-The only building work that is prescribed under the SPR to be assessable development is building work assessable under the BA.23 SPA building work is not assessable development under the SPR.
-CP2014 prescribes that the SPA building work is also code assessable development.24 - 29.
+- 34. The BA building work is assessable against the provisions prescribed under section 30 of the BA and including the above provisions of the Relevant codes.21 - 35.
+Unlike section 20 of the BA, in order for the development to be assessable it is only necessary to find a head of power which identifies the particular SPA building work as assessable development.22 - 36.
+The only building work that is prescribed under the SPR to be assessable development is building work assessable under the BA.23 - 37.
+The only building work that is prescribed under the SPR to be assessable development is building work assessable under the BA.24 SPA building work is not assessable development under the SPR.
+CP2014 prescribes that the SPA building work is also code assessable development.25 - 38.
 CP2014 relevantly prescribes that for code assessable development: - a.
-Development must be assessed against all the applicable codes identified in the assessment criteria column of the level of assessment tables; - b.
-Development that complies with the purpose and overall outcomes of the code complies with the code or development that complies with the performance or acceptable outcomes where prescribed complies with the purpose and overall outcomes of the code: - c.
-Development must have regard to the purpose of any instrument containing an applicable code25. - 30.
+Development must be assessed against all the applicable codes identified in the assessment criteria column of the level of assessment tables; - Development that complies with the purpose and overall outcomes of the code complies with the code or development that complies with the performance or acceptable outcomes where prescribed complies with the purpose and overall outcomes of the code; - c.
+Development must have regard to the purpose of any instrument containing an applicable code26. - 39.
 CP2014 prescribes that the applicable codes for the SPA building work are as follows: - a.
-DH Code: - b.
-TBC code.26 - 31.
-The intention of section 78A of SPA is to ensure that a provision of a planning scheme does not seek to regulate the items in section 30(1)(b), (c), (d), (e) and (g) of the BA unless that provision is made under sections 31, 32 and 33 of the BA.27 - 32.
-The criteria prescribed in section 30(1)(b), (c), (d), (e) and (g) of the BA generally relates to matters of building standards, such as matters under the Building Code of Australia and fire safety standards, rather than matters which are directed at planning related issues.28
+TBC code: - b.
+IDNP code.27 - 40.
+The intention of section 78A of SPA is to ensure that a provision of a planning scheme does not seek to regulate the items in section 30(1)(b), (c), (d), (e) and (g) of the BA unless that provision is made under sections 31, 32 and 33 of the BA.28 - 41.
+The criteria prescribed in section 30(1)(b), (c), (d), (e) and (g) of the BA generally relates to matters of building standards, such as matters under the Building Code of Australia and fire safety standards, rather than matters which are directed at planning related issues.29 - 42.
+Therefore, a planning scheme can include provisions about building work, outside of those permitted under the BA, so long as the provisions of the planning scheme do not seek to regulate the matters in 30(1)(b), (c), (d), (e) and (g) of the BA.30